 Schoolhouse Beach: Secret of Stone Beaches

 While most people prefer to dig their toes in the sand, Schoolhouse Beach, on the northern reaches of Washington Island, is one of just a few smooth limestone beaches in the world.
-The stones provide the perfect backdrop for crystal-clear water that is best visited when a north wind blows warm surface water in from the deep, protected harbor.
 Historic glaciers battered the stones on the beach into the smooth, flat surfaces they are today.
-The naturally-formed stones are only replicated a few places in the world including the Philippines, New Zealand, and England.
 Although the smooth, warm stones are mesmerizing, be sure to leave them at the beach.
 After years of visitors taking the stones as souvenirs, the town imposed a law against taking the stones with a hefty fine attached to it.

 Beaches of Door County